Role of coroutines

-An overview of the relationship between normal functions, coroutines and streams.
+An overview of the relationship between simple functions, coroutines and streams.

 Directly constructing coroutines

-The Coroutine trait definition is an extension of the standard libraries Future trait:
+The Coroutine trait definition is an extension of the Future trait:

 type Yield;